julien-arino/test-site/_posts/2019-07-10-ugly-loops.markdown

 Clearly, it would be better here to use a parallel version of `apply` operating on matrix rows than on lists, since this would not require a further conversion to a list.
 But the cases are not always this structured.

-Ah, yes, one last thing: when $n$ is large, some of the variables can become quite large (the last matrix by itself is 10.1 Gb).
+Ah, yes, one last thing: when $$n$$ is large, some of the variables can become quite large (the last matrix by itself is 10.1 Gb).
 Unless you have pretty decent RAM, don't try this at home.